Ambiguous Persuasion: An Ex-Ante Formulation: Introduction

-Strategic information provision, or more specifically persuasion, is valuable for an informed sender (she) in influencing the action taken by a receiver (he) \citep{bergemann2019information, kamenica2019bayesian}.
-When choosing actions, the receiver makes decisions facing uncertainty specified by the provided information.
-The literature has focused primarily on Bayesian persuasion in which the sender can provide only \textit{probabilistic} information.
-For decisions under uncertainty, however, ambiguity aversion is recognized as an important phenomenon when facing uncertainty that is non-probabilistic, or \textit{ambiguous}, and it can lead to different behaviors \citep{gilboa_marinacci_2013}.
-Therefore, if the receiver is known to be ambiguity averse, the sender might potentially benefit from strategically introducing ambiguity into her communication to further influence the receiver's decisions.
+Strategic information provision, or more specifically persuasion, is valuable for an informed sender in influencing the action taken by a receiver \citep{bergemann2019information,kamenica2019bayesian}.
+The sender can influence the receiver's decision by providing information that shapes the uncertainty the receiver is facing.
+The literature has focused primarily on Bayesian persuasion in which the sender is only allowed to expose the receiver to uncertainty that can be fully described by a probability measure.
+For decisions under uncertainty, however, ambiguity aversion is recognized as an important phenomenon when facing uncertainty that is not describable by a probability measure, and it can influence behaviors (see a survey by \citet{gilboa_marinacci_2013}).
+This raises the question in the context of persuasion, first addressed by \citet*{beauchene2019ambiguous} (BLL henceforth): If the receiver is known to be ambiguity averse, can the sender benefit from strategically introducing ambiguity into their communication to better influence the receiver's decisions?

-Indeed, in a recent paper, \citet*{beauchene2019ambiguous} (BLL henceforth) develop a theory of ambiguous persuasion and characterize such a benefit.
-Intuitively, when exposed to ambiguity, an ambiguity-averse receiver will have a preference for taking ``safer'' actions, i.e. actions whose payoffs are less sensitive to the uncertainty over states.
-When the sender also prefers the receiver to take a safer action, she benefits from introducing ambiguity to induce the receiver to take the safer action more often than without ambiguity.